Chiefs QB Patrick Mahomes has high-ankle sprain, status for Houston remains unclear, AP source says

 Mahomes was hurt when his ankle was rolled up on while being tackled by the Browns’ Dalvin Tomlinson on a fourth down play late in the Chiefs’ 21-7 win Sunday.
 Mahomes limped to the sideline and Carson Wentz played the rest of the way in his place, but the two-time MVP insisted afterward that he would have lobbied to play if the Browns had gotten within one score.

+“I feel like I could have finished the game in different circumstances,” Mahomes said afterward, “but I thought the smart decision, I think we talked about, was to put Carson in, and he’s played a lot of football, and he finished the game well.”

 Mahomes has a history of ankle injuries, including a similar one against Jacksonville in Week 1 of the 2019 season.
-But perhaps most memorable was the 2023 playoffs, when Mahomes hurt his ankle in a divisional-round win over the Jaguars, then played through the pain in beating Cincinnati for the AFC title and Philadelphia in the Super Bowl.
+But perhaps most memorable was the playoffs in the 2022 season, when Mahomes hurt his ankle in a divisional-round win over the Jaguars, then played through the pain in beating Cincinnati for the AFC title and Philadelphia in the Super Bowl.

+“I mean, they’re all different.
+Every injury is different,” Mahomes said.
+“You know what you have to do to get back.
+And I think that is the most important thing.
+And now we just get back to the rehab part — the treatment part — and try to get ourselves ready on a short week against a good football team.”

+Indeed, the schedule is doing the Chiefs no favors.
+They have one less day of recovery this week because of their Saturday game against Houston, then they have another short week with a trip to Pittsburgh scheduled for Christmas Day.

 AP NFL: https://apnews.com/hub/nfl